Edinburgh and Glasgow Railway: The Alva Railway

-The Alva Railway was vested on 22 July 1861 and was opened from Alva to Cambus, on the Stirling and Dunfermline line, on 11 June 1863.
-It was vested in the Edinburgh and Glasgow Railway on 31 July 1864.
+The Alva Railway was incorporated by the Alva Railway Act 1861 (24 & 25 Vict. c. cxcv) on 22 July 1861, and was opened from Alva to Cambus, on the Stirling and Dunfermline line, on 11 June 1863.

+It was vested in the Edinburgh and Glasgow Railway on 31 July 1864 by the Edinburgh and Glasgow and Alva Railways Amalgamation Act 1864 (27 & 28 Vict. c. lxxxi).

 Grangemouth

 The Forth and Clyde Canal entered the Firth of Forth at Grangemouth, and a considerable harbour had been built up there.
-Grangemouth was only three miles from the E&G's Polmont to Grahamston line, and a branch railway was an obvious move.
-The Forth and Clyde Canal company built the line, from Grahamston.
+Grangemouth was only three miles from the E&GR's Polmont to Grahamston line, and a branch railway was an obvious move.
+The Forth and Clyde Canal Company built the line, from Grahamston.
 It opened in 1860 for goods traffic, and in 1861 for passengers.
 It was a single line and it was worked by the E&GR.

 In 1867 the Caledonian Railway acquired the canal, and in doing so acquired the railway branch too.
 By now the North British Railway had absorbed the E&GR, and the Grangemouth line was deep inside the territory the NBR considered its own.
 The NBR was given running powers over the line, giving access to the harbour.
 The Caledonian went to considerable lengths to improve the harbour (and the canal generally).

 The volume of rail traffic increased over time as Grangemouth became the dominant port, and a second route into Grangemouth, diverging from the Grahamston line west of Falkirk, was opened in 1908, both the NBR and the Caledonian having constructed their section, joining at the swing bridge over the canal.